John D. Larkin: Buffalo Pottery

 In 1901, Larkin founded Buffalo Pottery to supply the Larkin Company with premiums of china dinnerware for its customers.
 Completed in 1903, the company's plant was the largest fireproof pottery in the world; and it was also the only pottery in the world completely operated by electricity.
 In addition to the china produced for distribution as premiums, Buffalo Pottery manufactured many lines of china sold via both retail and wholesale channels and exported its ware to more than 25 countries.
 The pottery ultimately turned to the production of commercial chinaware.
 Changing its name to Buffalo China, Inc. in 1956, the company was one of the largest manufacturers of commercial chinaware in the United States.
-Buffalo China was sold to Oneida Limited in 1983, and went out of operation in 2004.
+Buffalo China was sold to Oneida Limited in 1983, and ceased operations in 2004.

+Title & Mortgage Guarantee Co. of Buffalo

+In 1916, Larkin organized the Title & Mortgage Guarantee Co. of Buffalo which provided title insurance, mortgages, title searches, and appraisals to the greater Buffalo area.
+The company was headquartered at 36 Church Street in Buffalo, New York.
+By January 1929, over $35 million of assets had been invested in the company's mortgage certificates.
+But following the stock market crash, the company foundered, and in 1933, was taken over by the New York State Insurance department for rehabilitation.